reinterpretcat/vrp/docs/src/concepts/pragmatic/routing/profile.md

 ## Multiple profiles

 In general, you're not limited to one single routing profile.
-You can define multiple ones and pass their matrices to the solver in the order they are defined in `fleet.profiles`:
+You can define multiple ones and pass their matrices to the solver:

     vrp-cli solve pragmatic problem.json -m routing_matrix_car.json -m routing_matrix_truck.json

+Make sure that for all profile names in `fleet.profiles` you have the corresponding matrix specified.

 See [multiple profiles example](../../../examples/pragmatic/basics/profiles.md).